Lordstown warns it may fail as investor Foxconn gets jumpy

-The Ohio company said in a regulatory filing on Monday that Foxconn it had received notice from Foxconn on April 21 that it was in breach of their agreement because it had received a delisting warning from Nasdaq two days earlier.
+The Ohio company said in a regulatory filing on Monday that it had received notice from Foxconn on April 21 that it was in breach of their investment agreement because it had gotten a delisting warning from Nasdaq two days earlier.

 “As a result of these uncertainties, there is substantial doubt regarding our ability to continue as a going concern,” the company wrote.

-Lordstown is in danger of being delisted from the Nasdaq because it’s share price closed below $1 on March 7 and it has not recovered since.
+Lordstown is in danger of being delisted from the Nasdaq because its share price closed below $1 on March 7 and it has not recovered since.

 Foxconn told Lordstown that it may unwind the agreement if Lordstown did not resolve its listing issues.